 Green energy has long been a hot topic.
 Yet it’s only over this past couple of years that we have begun to see it filter into the mainstream.
 With consumers becoming increasingly aware of the impact energy has on the environment, greener options are gaining prominence and causing more people to switch.

 But who are these green energy providers, why have they become so popular and what’s behind the trend?
-We wanted to dig deeper into customer insights and opinions regarding green energy and understand what’s potentially causing people to switch.
+We wanted to dig deeper into customer insights examples and opinions regarding green energy and understand what’s potentially causing people to switch.

-Relative Insight utilises comparison to highlight the words, phrases, topics, grammar and emotion prevalent in one data set over another.
+Relative Insight utilizes comparison to highlight the words, phrases, topics, grammar and emotion prevalent in one data set over another.
 This method of customer review analysis enables us to understand the unique selling points of green energy providers, and what mainstream energy brands can learn from their upstart competitors.